- Degas. A new vision

 Dances for David—four dances reflecting moments in the career of David McAllister, artistic director of the Australian Ballet—will be performed by Anca Frankenhaeuser, Patrick Harding-Irmer, Julia Cotton and Elle Cahill.
 Each work is inspired by a photographic image of McAllister.
 Dances for David takes place on 15-16 October and 29-30 October.

 In November James Batchelor will present Smooth Translation, a commission from the Portrait Gallery, which is being advertised as ‘an ode to Barbara Hepworth’.
 Batchelor’s works are often about process of some kind and Smooth Translation purports to be concerned with the process of sculpting a landscape.
 Intriguing?
 But then all Batchelor’s works are.
 Smooth Translation is on 5–6 November.
+(UPDATE: See this link for a review of Smooth Translation).

 - The Australian Ballet in 2017